 Our common stock is listed on the Nasdaq Global Market.
-Under the rules of Nasdaq, independent directors must comprise a majority of a listed company's board of directors within one year of the completion of its IPO.
+Under the rules of Nasdaq, independent directors must comprise a majority of a listed company's board of directors.
 In addition, the rules of Nasdaq require that, subject to specified exceptions, each member of a listed company's audit, compensation and corporate governance and nominating committees be independent.
 Audit committee members and compensation committee members must also satisfy the independence criteria set forth in Rule 10A-3 and Rule 10C-1, respectively, under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 Under the rules of Nasdaq, a director will only qualify as an "independent director" if, in the opinion of that company's board of directors, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.